sunzc-sunny/sunzc-sunny.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year PhD student at School of Computer Science, Wuhan Unviersity, supervised by Prof. [Yongchao Xu](https://scholar.google.fr/citations?user=ArIg7-0AAAAJ&hl=fr), since 2022 fall.
+I am a fourth year PhD student at School of Computer Science, Wuhan Unviersity, supervised by Prof. [Yongchao Xu](https://scholar.google.fr/citations?user=ArIg7-0AAAAJ&hl=fr), since 2022 fall.
 Previously, I received BE degree at School of Electronic Information and Communications, Huazhong University of Science and Technology.

 News
 ======